← Back to Blog

 5. Education — Degrees and qualifications in reverse chronological order

-7. Additional Sections — Languages, volunteer work, publications, or portfolio projects
+7. Additional Sections — Languages, volunteer work, publications, or portfolio projects if relevant

 Font and Typography